caitlintwhite/nwt-data-munging/GL4_WQ_waterchem_datamunging.md

 McKnight_GLV_waterchem$year <- year(McKnight_GLV_waterchem$date)
 ```

--   Three numeric fields (TDP, IP, and PO4) have "&lt;" entered, coercing the entire field in R as a character instead of numeric when it's read in. "&lt;" is also an ambiguous value (I know it doesn't exceed a certain level, but I can't say whether "&lt;5" is 4 or 1 which could make a difference for averaging or determining minimum values).
-Since I'm not sure of the true value, I exclude anything with "&lt;" for summarizing.
+-   Three numeric fields (TDP, IP, and PO4) have "&lt;" entered, coercing the entire field in R as a character instead of numeric when it's read in.
+-   "&lt;" is also an ambiguous value.
+I know it doesn't exceed a certain level, but I can't say whether "&lt;5" is 4 or 1 which could make a difference for averaging or determining minimum values.
+    -   Since I'm not sure of the true value, I exclude anything with "&lt;" for summarizing.

 ``` r
 # remove any values with "<" since not sure of value in context of other values